 17. Snuggle when you read.
 My kids were always in my lap snuggled up to me, or we were lying in bed together reading.
 (Unless we were at the dinner table.)

 18. Encourage your child’s gifts.
-Know your child well enough to pick out books he/she is into at that time.
+Know your child well enough to pick out books he is into at that time.
 My son was into diggers, construction, tools, and dozers for a very long time.
-I found every book (and videotape) on the subject.
+I found every book (and video) on the subject.

 2o.
 Trade out your books.
 Keep some of your books up on a shelf where your kids cannot reach them.
 Trade out your books when you see your kids are getting tired of the ones they have.
 This way the books will feel new.

 21. Save special books.
 I have about 15-20 special books I have saved to pass down to my grandchildren.
 I will probably keep them at my house for them to read when they come.
 This will be so fun to pull them out.

 Some of the books are ones I had when I was a child.
 They are fragile and very special to me.
 I told you I was a book freak.

 22. Get educational books.
 Make sure your home library includes books on colors, counting, shapes, and letters.
 You want your child to be working on this as early as possible.
 This will help them to be school-ready.

 23. Trace with their fingers.
 When you are reading letters and numbers, have your preschooler trace them with her finger.
 Use as many senses as possible when reading.
 When writing or tracing, start letters and numbers from the top.

 Don’t let them trace starting at the bottom of the letter.
 You will develop a bad writing habit that will have to be broken later.
 These are fun reading activities for kindergarten.